 - GA (General Abonnement): CHF 3,860/year (2nd class) — unlimited nationwide travel by train, tram, bus, and boat.
 Worth it when monthly commuting costs exceed CHF 320.

-12. Set Up Fiber Internet
+12. Set Up Internet and Utilities

 Week 4: Final Checks (Days 22–30)